Paul-J-Company/Systems-Design/Systems-Design.md

 + What is your Network Design?
   - Where are your High-Level Network Architecture/Design Diagrams?
   - Describes your Network: Traffic Ingress/Egress, Routers, Switches, Firewalls, Load Balancers, API Gateways, iPXE, Redfish, NTP/PPT, DNS, DHCP, BGP (eBGP,iBGP), OSPF; CDNs, Edge Networking; Failover, Redundancy
+  - What are the results of your Network capacity planning?
   - What Network Tools do you use?
     - RANCID, Netcat, Netbox, iperf
 + What is your Storage/Data Design?